brostosjoined/BombsquadWin7/README.md

 - **BombSquad**: Special thanks to [efroemling](https://github.com/efroemling/ballistica) for developing BombSquad and making it available.
 You can find the ballistica (Bombsquad game engine) project [here](https://github.com/efroemling/ballistica).
 - **Python Patch for Windows 7**: Thanks to [adang1345](https://github.com/adang1345) for their work on making Python compatible with Windows 7.
 You can find their project [here](https://github.com/adang1345/PythonWin7).
 - **DLL Support**: Thanks to [kobilutil](https://github.com/kobilutil/api-ms-win-core-path-HACK) for originally creating the `api-ms-win-core-path-HACK` project, which was later forked and enhanced by [nalexandru](https://github.com/nalexandru/api-ms-win-core-path-HACK).
+- **Windows 7 API Extensions**: Thanks to [YuZhouRen86](https://github.com/YuZhouRen86/VxKex-NEXT) for maintaining and updating the original repo to support more apps and games since BombSquad v1.8 Upgraded Windows builds from VS2022 to VS2026 which dropped support for windows 7.
 - **Tester**: Thanks to discord user `@snobbish` & `Muby(@m.a.h.gp)`

 ## License